Contact our corporate or local offices directly.

 Pad Via Template libraries are another design document that can be created in Altium NEXUS and have the file extension

 *.PvLib.
 Pad Via Template libraries can be included as a project document, and if so, those templates are always available to that project through the PCB Pad Via Templates panel.
-Template libraries can also be Installed in the panel, making them available to all open projects.
-Learn more about making templates available in the Working with Pad Via Templates region.
+Template libraries can also be installed in the panel, making them available to all open projects.
+Learn more about making templates available in the Working with Pad Via Templates section.

 Pad and Via Templates are created and edited by opening a PvLib file.
 The Pad and Via Templates in the PvLib are listed in the Pad Via Library panel, with the selected Pad or Via Template displayed in the Pad/Via Template Editor, as shown below.